Welcome to Middle School

 Lengua y Cultura española

-This is the first of four years of Educación Secundaria Obligatoria (Grades 7-10).
+This is the first of four years of Educación Secundaria Obligatoria (grades 7-10).
 This course covers Spanish Language, Literature, and History.
-In language, the course focuses on a systematic reflection on the Spanish language, placing emphasis on communication, parts of speech analysis, reading, and writing.
+In language, the course focuses on a systematic reflection on the Spanish language, emphasizing communication, parts of speech analysis, reading, and writing.
 Regarding literature, this course will familiarize students with the different types of texts.
 This course will also provide an overview of the most relevant historical events in the Iberian Peninsula, from prehistoric times to Hispania Romana.
 Students will work on oral and written expression and comprehension as well as on becoming better readers.
 The Español 7 curriculum meets the requirements as set forth by the Spanish Ministry of Education.

 Primary Resources: Customized units.